-Table 5-1.
+Table 6-1.
 Menu 3.2 - Router Status Fields

 Field Description Information Standard Specification Compliant The specification to which the gateway's cable interface is compatible.
 Hardware Version The hardware version of the gateway.
 Software Version The software version of the gateway.
 Cable Modem MAC Address The MAC address being used by the Cable Modem port of the gateway.
 This MAC address may need to be registered with your Cable Service Provider.
+Device MAC Address The MAC address of the router side of the gateway.
+This is the equivalent of your PC when connected to a cable modem.
+You can use the MAC Cloning feature to replace this MAC address with another address when sending packets to the WAN.
 Cable Modem Serial Number The serial number of the gateway hardware.

-Field Description CM Certificate If the Cable Modem certificate is Installed, it is possible for the service provider to upgrade your Data Over Cable service securely.
+CM Certificate If the Cable Modem certificate is Installed, it is possible for the service provider to upgrade your Data Over Cable service securely.
 Status System Up Time This is the time since the gateway has registered with your cable service provider.
 Network Access This field will change to Allowed when the registration with your cable service provider is complete.
 Cable Modem IP Address The IP address of you gateway, as seen from the Internet.